ComputationalRNABiology/pyicoteo/pyicoteo_docs/index.rst

 Pyicoteo* is a suite of tools for the analysis of high-throughput sequencing data.
 It works with genomic coordinates, it was mainly developed using Solexa/Illumina mapped reads, but it it's core is platform-agnostic.
 There are currently 6 different tools (5 command-line based, one configuration file based) and a python library for scripting::

-	* Pronounced as in Spanish  "picoteo"_ /pɪkɒtɛɒ/: (n) Appetizer-type foods that accompany drinks before or instead of a meal)
+	* Pronounced as in Spanish  "picoteo"_ /pɪkɒtɛɒ/:
+          (n) Appetizer-type foods that accompany drinks before or instead of a meal.

 If you have any problems or suggestions please join the `Pyicoteo Google Group`_ and ask!